Search our local digital archives collections in CONTENTdm:

 Audio files and transcripts of broadcasts from Don Swaim’s radio program Book Beat, featuring hundreds of contemporary authors including Nobel Prize winner Toni Morrison, Pulitzer Prize winners John Updike and Ray Bradbury, and Booker Prize winners Margaret Atwood and Kazuo Ishiguro, just to name a few.
 Access through CONTENTdm.

-Selections from the senatorial, gubernatorial, and mayoral archives of Senator George V. Voinovich.
+Selections from the senatorial, gubernatorial, mayoral, and campaign archives of Senator George V. Voinovich.
 Access through Omeka.